HeyPublisher/heypublisher-submission-manager/readme.txt

 9. Submissions Summary.
 From this screen you can view and manage the submissions received by your publication, including rejecting the submission, saving the submission for later review, or accepting the submission for publication.
 Clicking on the Author's Name will bring up their bio in preview mode (if available).
 Clicking on the title of the submission will allow you to 'preview' the submission.
 10. Submission Status.
 When 'previewing' a submission, the submission status side-bar will give you quick stats on the submission, including how many days it's been in your slushpile, and whether or not the work has been submitted to (or published by) any other publishers.
 11. Email Template Summary.
 Get a quick view of the custom emails you are sending to writers at each stage of the submission process.
 12. Email Template Add/Edit Screen.
 Add new (or edit existing) email templates.
 13. Plugin and Publisher Statistics screen.
 Gives you a quick snapshot of total submissions, pending submissions, and how many writers have made comments about your publication on HeyPublisher.com
 14. Dashboard Summary.
 A summary of total submissions received and how many are pending review has been added to the Dashboard, providing you with a quick snapshot.
 15. You can re-import a submission that has already been accepted.
 Just select 'Reimport into WordPress' and click the submit button.

 == Changelog ==

+= 1.5.1 =

+* Writers will now be prompted to provide their name, bio and website URL when submitting works to your publication.
+* Better yet - that information is fully imported into WordPress when you accept their submission for publication.

 = 1.5.0 =

 * You now have the ability to request a revision for an already accepted submission.
 Since this is the place and time where you would typically want to request a revision, we thought we should let you do that.
 * You now have the ability to re-import previously accepted submissions - which is really important if you've already accepted a submission that has now been revised.
 * We fixed a bug where a "submission not found" error would display if the user deleted their submission.
 While technically this makes sense, it doesn't do you any good.
 What are you going to do with this knowledge?
 Now we just remove the submission from the list.
 * We did some general code cleanup and removed some assets that were no longer needed.
 You probably didn't even know these assets were there to begin with - so we consider this a win-win.